YilongCoryWang/feedforward_neural_network/README.md

 This is a basic example of implementing a 2-layer neural network using only NumPy.
 It demonstrates how to train the network by performing forward propagation, manual backpropagation (gradient computation), and parameter updates to fit a nonlinear target function.

+**❗Important: The core idea is adjusting the values of parameters to make Loss Function (Mean Squared Error (MSE)) minimal.
+If the derivitive is positive, meaning the parameter value making the loss function getting larger, then reduce the parameter value.
+On the other hand, if derivitive is negative, meaning the parameter value making the loss function getting smaller, then increase the parameter value to make loss function even smaller.**

 ## 🧠 Network Architecture

 A feedforward neural network with one hidden layer: